 Emily Benotti, MPH, is a qualitative research specialist on the Science & Technology Platform.
 In this role, she advises project teams on the development of qualitative data collection tools as well as the coding, analysis, and reporting process.
 As a member of the S&T Platform, she collaborates with teams working at various points throughout the health care continuum, from safe childbirth to end of life care.

-Rachelle Bernacki, MD, MS, is the Associate Director of Implementation, Serious Illness Care Program at Ariadne Labs.
+Rachelle Bernacki, MD, MS, is the Lead Faculty, Community of Practice, Serious Illness Care Program at Ariadne Labs.
 In addition, Rachelle is Director of Quality Initiatives, Psychosocial Oncology and Palliative Care at the Dana-Farber Cancer Institute and is a faculty member at Harvard Medical School.
 Rachelle is board certified in Palliative Medicine, Geriatrics, and Internal Medicine; she is the recipient of two Geriatric Academic Career Awards from the Health Resources and Services Administration.
 Rachelle led a successful initiative to increase access to palliative care at Brigham and Women’s Hospital and her team earned the Partners in Excellence Award for these efforts.
 She is a Fellow of the American Academy of Hospice and Palliative Medicine.

 Lauren Bobanski, MPH is a Project Manager on the BetterBirth team supporting a portfolio of projects.
 When Lauren joined Ariadne Labs four years ago she worked on the BetterBirth trial testing the WHO Safe Childbirth Checklist in Uttar Pradesh India.
 Following the study completion Lauren’s primary role is to sheppard projects born out of the study findings.
 These projects have been designed in collaboration with global partners and policymakers in low- and middle-income countries to translate findings into improvement strategies.